metamorph-inc/openmeta-mms/docs/source/getting_started/next_steps/next_steps.rst

 ==========

-Now that you have installed the tools and successfully run a simple analysis with OpenMETA, we recommend you complete the one or more of the tutorials in the following chapters.
+Now that you have installed the tools and successfully run a simple analysis with OpenMETA, we recommend you complete one or more of the tutorials in the following chapters.

 Tutorials